acamlibe/Crave-on-Campus-Expanded/README.md

 ## Important Notes

 - The AWS cloud instance hostname, port, and credentials will be provided to you on the Canvas submission.
+  - The cloud instance will have the database fully setup for you to browse.
-You can recreate the database, run our SQL scripts, run your own SQL scripts all you want!
+- You can recreate our database, run our SQL scripts, and run your own SQL scripts all you want!
   - If you want to recreate the database onto your local instance, please run the **db_dump.sql** file found in the Scripts folder.
   - If you want to recreate the database on our AWS cloud instance, please run the **CampusEatsSetupScript.sql** file found in the Scripts folder.